brykko/nrd2dat/README.md

 ```

 ### How do I get set up? ###
+There are two options:

+  - **Use the precompiled .exe file (easiest)**: download the file here: https://github.com/brykko/nrd2dat/blob/master/bin/nrd2dat.exe

-Clone the repository and open the solution file "nrd2dat2.sln" in Microsoft Visual Studio.
+  - **Build from source**: clone this repository and open the solution file "nrd2dat2.sln" in Microsoft Visual Studio.
 Build the solution to generate the executable.